michael2012z/BitBible/markdown/Etheridge/files/John.md

 24. Martha saith to him, I know that he ariseth in the resurrection at the last day.

-25. Jeshu saith to her, I am the Resurrection and the Life;Eno-no Nuchoma Va-chayee.
-The appellative Nuchoma is commonly rendered, "the consolation."
-The Syriac verb nachem is either consolatus est, or resurrexit.
-The rising of the dead was well called "the consolation!" and (he) who believeth in me, although he will die, shall live.
+25. Jeshu saith to her, I am the Resurrection and the Life;

 26. And every one who liveth and believeth in me, for ever shall not die.
 Believest thou this?